Putorius: Taxonomy

-A subspecies with the name Putorius was first described by Georges Cuvier in his 1817 work Le Règne Animal (The Animal Kingdom).
+A subgenus with the name Putorius was first described by Georges Cuvier in his 1817 work Le Règne Animal (The Animal Kingdom).
 Steppe polecats and black-footed ferrets had not yet been described until 1827 and 1851 respectively.
 This original Putorius classification featured a much more wider array of animals, which included the European polecat and domestic ferret, alongside the American mink ("Polecat of the North American rivers"), Amazon weasel ("African ferret"), European mink, least weasel, marbled polecat, Malayan weasel, Siberian weasel, stoat, striped polecat, and "striped Madagascar ferret".

 In 1877, American historian Elliott Coues split the Putorius into multiple subgenuses and reclassified only the European polecat, domestic ferret and steppe polecat into Putorius.
 The black-footed ferret, which had features of Putorius and Gale (a subgenus split from Putorius), was put into its own subgenus Cynomyonax.
 The modern classification arose in 1982 when Phillip M. Youngman placed the black-footed ferret into Putorius.
 The ancestor of modern polecats and ferrets and earliest true polecat is considered to be Mustela stromeri, a smaller species whose size indicated polecats evolved at a late period.